 - Ensure you don't mash the curry too hard while stirring the spices and sugar.
 Stir gently to avoid a mushy consistency.

-- You can substitute butternut squash for pumpkin in this Indian pumpkin curry dish.
+- You can substitute butternut squash for pumpkin in this pumpkin curry dish.
 If you make this substitute, keep in mind that butternut squash releases a lot of water while cooking, so you won't need to add any additional water.